StarkShang/vite-plugin-chrome-extension/docs/workflow.md

 - Should be an IIFE script;
 - Dynamically imports using `chrome.scripting.executeScript` should considered, and needn't include in `web_accessible_resources`. ⚠ Note: Currently, a maximum of a single file is supported by Chrome Extensions.;
-- Dynamically insert css using `chrome.scripting.insertCSS` should considered, and also needn't include in `web_accessible_resources` ⚠ Note: Currently, a maximum of a single file is supported by Chrome Extensions.;
+- Dynamically insert css using `chrome.scripting.insertCSS` should considered, and also needn't include in `web_accessible_resources`. ⚠ Note: Currently, a maximum of a single file is supported by Chrome Extensions.;

 ## Content Scripts